Meet Your Advisors

 Hometown: Atlanta, Georgia

 I’m a first-generation student and first-generation Vietnamese-American.
 My parents were immigrants and refugees that were unable to graduate high school due to war.
 I am the first to attend college on both sides of my extended family!
 Although I consider Atlanta, Georgia my hometown, I’ve also lived in the following places: Arkansas, Florida, Nova Scotia, Ontario, Utah, and Wyoming.

 Education: I received a B.A. in Middle Grades Education with concentrations in Science and Language Arts at University of North Georgia.
 I hope to pursue a masters in counseling one day!

-- Why I like my job: I love being able to help students navigate different systems, breaking down barriers and validating their unique experiences and narratives.
+- Why I like my job: I love working alongside students to navigate different systems, breaking down barriers and validating their unique experiences and narratives.
 I love being present with students and helping them make sense of their academic journey.

 - Advice for students: In short, higher education is difficult to navigate.
 If it was easy, I doubt my job would exist!
 It is okay to not know what the exact path you may take will look like or what the next step may be.
 It is also okay to know your exact pathway and experience unexpected difficulties.
 All of these are okay!
 I highly challenge you to reflect openly and honestly about your interests and experiences.
 Connect with UWB staff such as Pre-Major Academic Advisors to help you make sense and plan towards your goals!
 Open the door to communication with your instructors- they have in-depth knowledge about their fields and may have life experiences that can parallel yours!
 Reach out to peers to share your experiences.
 They may be hoping for someone just like you to make a connection!
 Remember, there are so many people who want to know your thoughts!
 And always know, you matter!
 There is a place for you in Education!
 You belong at UWB!